 Then she spoke the words we use to cast our circle, “By the Earth that is Her body.
 By the Air that is Her sweet breath.
 By the Fire of Her bright spirit.
 By the Waters of Her living womb.
 By all that is Above, and All that is Below, our circle is cast.
 We are between the worlds.
 What changes our world, changes all worlds.”

 We are the waking witches.
 The magic of the ancients still sleeps in our cells and in our souls.
-The Earth is hungry for those who know how to dance Her mysteries.
-Our ancestor witches cannot go to their rest until we, their daughters and sons, return to our sacred heritage.
-We are saplings once more reaching for the sunlit world, stretching our limbs, anchoring our roots, and flexing our powers.
+Mother Earth is hungry for those who know how to dance Her mysteries.
+Our ancestor witches cannot go to their rest until we, their descendents, return to our sacred heritage.
+We are saplings once more reaching for the sunlit world, stretching our limbs, anchoring our roots and flexing our powers.

 May we trust ourselves to renew and rebirth the Craft for the dire needs of the precarious edge our humanity and Earth home rides.
-May we hone our mastery in service of our souls and the soul of the world.
-May we serve the powers of life with presence, grace, and humility.
-And may we grow strong and cast our circles wide and deep so what was lost can flourish once more in the waking world.
+May we hone our mastery in service of our souls and the world soul.
+May we serve the powers of life with presence, grace and humility.
+And may we grow strong and cast our circles wide and deep so what was lost can flourish once more in waking world.